Worimi Conservation Lands

 When standing at Birubi Beach surf club you look down the beach as far as you can see and to your right are the dunes for as far as you can see, it is like the desert meets the sea.

 The Retreat Port Stephens backs directly onto the Worimi Conservation lands.
-With walking access to the Port Stephens sand dunes and over to the beach.
 We are the only park that backs directly onto the dunes making us extremely unique.
-Early morning sunrise walks or afternoon sunset walks are a great way to start or end a day while staying at The Retreat in our range of accommodation options for couples, families, groups and schools.
+Early morning sunrise walks or afternoon sunset walks on the beach are a great way to start or end a day while staying at The Retreat in our range of accommodation options for couples, families, groups and schools.

 Set on 4 acres of natural bush and you can enjoy the full nature experience of Port Stephens while at The Retreat of the Bush, Dunes and Beach